robin-dot/personal-site/src/data/about.md

 # Intro

 Hello, my name is Robin Young.
-I was born and raised in Indonesia, and moved to the US at the age of ten.
+I was born and raised in Indonesia.
 I have tried various activities, and ended up making a small project for myself.
 I am currently attending my senior year of high school (graduation 2022) at Stony Brook School.
 I tend to be interested in the processes of making a product such as music, buildings, video games, companies, or food.
 I also enjoy cooking.
 Cooking relaxes me, but also gives me a sense of excitement.

 # Currently

-At Stony Brook School, my day starts by waking up at 7:30am.
-The academic day goes from 8am - 3:15pm, and after that there are sports from 4pm - 5:30pm/6pm (depending on the sport).
-After sports, day-students go back home and boarding students have dinner from 6pm - 7pm.
-Then study hall from 7:30pm - 9:15pm, and then lights-out at 11pm.
-As for the classes I am currently taking, they are AP Stats, AP Computer Science, AP US history, AP English literature, and Linear Algebra.
-Due to this, my workload would last me from the start of studyhall to 11pm -- 10pm if I'm lucky.
-I spend much of my weekend doing this like making this website, playing my guitar, watching food videos, and answering my curiosities.
+At Stony Brook School, my day starts at 6:30am.
+The academic day goes from 8am - 3:15pm, and after that, there are sports from 4pm - 5:30pm/6pm (depending on the sport).
+After sports, day-students leave campus and boarding students have dinner from 6pm - 7pm.
+Study hall takes place from 7:30pm - 9:15pm.
+As for the classes I am currently taking, I am challenging myself in AP Stats, AP Computer Science, AP US History, AP English Literature, and Linear Algebra.
+During the weekend, I spend much of my time exploring my intellectual and personal curiosities.

 # Some history

-- The first ten years of my life I lived in Indonesia.
-I would never miss the long dreadful traffic I frequently had to encounter on my way to school and back from school.
-I lived in an apartment that included a big park on its property.
-I made friends with other kids living in my apartment and got familiar with the staff/security guards.
+- The first ten years of my life, I lived in Indonesia.
+I lived in an apartment that included a big park.
+I not only made friends with other kids living in my apartment but also with the staff/security guards.

-- Everyday, after school, I would call my friends to meet at the park: typically at 4pm and we would all go back at 6pm for 7pm.
-I would usually manage to gather around eight to nine people, and depending on the people who came, we would either play soccer or hide and seek tag.
+- Every day, after school, I would call my friends to meet at the park typically at 4pm and play until 6pm.
+I would usually manage to gather around eight to nine people, and depending on those who came, we would either play soccer or hide and seek tag.

-- At times, the rules for hide and seek tags can get a bit absurd with more people, such as adding the word "zombie" after "seek", or allowing hiding spots on specific floors: usually the ground level.
-When it comes to hiding on the ground floor, I would always cheat by asking the staff to hide me in an obvious spot and mislead the seekers.
-From this I learned the power of having connections.

 - I broke my right arm at the age of 4.
 I learned to write with my left from this incident.

 - I played the piano twice a week and performed in a group playing Mamma Mia.

-- At the age of 10, I left for the US.
+- At the age of 10, I left to study in the US.

 - I moved from rented house to rented house for my first year in the US.